boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 This document requests IANA to update the descritpion of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows:

-#### OLD
+#### OLD Description

-Description:
+TCP options in packets of this Flow.
+The information is encoded
-      : TCP options in packets of this Flow.
-The information is encoded in a set of bit fields.
+      in a set of bit fields.
 For each TCP option, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding TCP option.
 Otherwise, if no observed